Yellowstone National Park Elopement Guide

 Please note: If there are closures due to wildlife, weather, or other causes, please contact the park’s office to revise your ceremony location.

-Photographers need to obtain a commercial use authorization, and videographers need to contact the permitting office for requirements.
+Photographers need to obtain commercial use authorization, and videographers need to contact the permitting office for requirements.

 Wedding License For Your Elopement